 Social Stitching finds splace to set up, and offer free crochet and knitting lessons to anyone who is interested.
-These meetups have taken places in malls, libraries, classrooms, and personal homes.
+These meetups have taken places at Kansas University, The Lawrence Art Center, Washburn University, and public libraries.
 All of the yarn is provided.
 As people begin to learn, they are creating samples, which are then turned into scarves that are donated to local nonprofit groups that help provide services for disadvanteaged community mmembers.